 The 2022 Lieutenant Governor’s BC Journalism Fellow

-Her work Bracing for Disasters, a multi-part series published in The Tyee starting on April 3, 2023, explores the gaps in support for evacuees of climate disasters in British Columbia.
+Her work Bracing for Disasters, a multi-part series published in The Tyee starting on April 3, 2023, explored the gaps in support for evacuees of climate disasters in British Columbia.
 Fionda’s series can be read in The Tyee: Bracing for Disasters (part 1).

 The Fellowship